Distance From Vancouver:

 Railway Heritage Park Squamish BC

-locations would be picked up and then sorted out inside the train as it
+to various locations would be picked up and then sorted out inside the

 Mail Car inside Railway Heritage Park Squamish British Columbia Canada